Rita Taketsuru

-Rita Taketsuru (竹鶴リタ, Taketsuru Rita), born Jessie Roberta Cowan, was a Scottish-Japanese businesswoman known as the wife of Masataka Taketsuru, the founder of Nikka Whisky.
+Rita Taketsuru (竹鶴リタ, Taketsuru Rita), born Jessie Roberta Cowan, was a Scottish-Japanese businesswoman who with her husband Masataka Taketsuru, was the co-founder of Nikka Whisky.

 Life

-She was born into a doctor's family in Kirkintilloch, East Dunbartonshire, a town near Glasgow.
-Of four siblings, Rita was the oldest, followed by her sister Isabella Lillian "Ella" Cowan, the third daughter Lucy, who was 3 years younger than Ella, and finally their younger brother Campbell.
+Jessie Roberta Cowan was born on 14 December, 1896 to Samuel Campbell Cowan and Robina McDonald (née Black) in Scotland.
+One of four siblings, she had two sisters - Isabella Lillian "Ella" and Lucy, and a younger brother, Campbell.

-Masataka Taketsuru entered Scotland's Glasgow University in 1918 to study organic chemistry and applied chemistry.
-At that time Rita's younger sister Ella, enrolled at the University's medical faculty, requested Masataka to instruct her younger brother Campbell in Judo (Jiujitsu).
+She entered Glasgow University in 1918 to study organic and applied chemistry.
+At that time her younger sister Ella, enrolled at the University's medical faculty, requested Masataka to instruct her younger brother Campbell in jiujitsu.
 Masataka and Rita then met at the Cowan house.
 Having expressed his love to Rita, Masataka then revealed to her his wish to help in "making real whisky in Japan".
 They married in a simple ceremony at the register office in January 1920.
-After marrying, they moved to Japan that same year, and lived for a while in Osaka.
+They moved to Japan that same year, and lived for a while in Osaka.